• News

 Aiforia

 “3D printing is an exciting technology that is well suited to extemporaneous manufacturing.
-It will give us additional opportunities to fulfil our public policy assignment,” said Erik Haeffler, CEO of ALP.
+It will give us additional opportunities to fulfil our public policy assignment,” said Erik Haeffler, CEO of APL.

 With the Swedish company taking delivery of its first printers in September, it expects to launch fully compliant and validated 3D-printed medicines in Sweden by 2025.